Healthy Bowel Habits For The Core

 Try wiping if no urge is present.

 Repeat the steps and leave the toilet after 10 minutes if no stool has passed.
 Avoid bearing down or holding your breath!
 Do not sit there and strain!

-Normal elimination is essential for pelvic floor health, both for normal urination and defection and to keep in urine and stool.
+Normal elimination is essential for pelvic floor health.
 If you are unable to normalize elimination on your own, look for a pelvic health physical therapist in your area, who can evaluate your pelvic floor, provide manual therapy and customize an exercise program for you.
 You may also benefit from consulting with a nutrition or functional medicine practitioner who understands allergies, inflammation and the importance of normalizing your stool.
 A healthy core is only possible with healthy bowel habits.
 Learn more by scheduling an appointment with a Healthy Core expert at (330) 528-0034.